01-edu/public/subjects/devops/cloud-design/README.md

 ### Tips

-Before starting this project, you should have knowledge of the following:
+Before starting this project, you should know the following:

 - Basic DevOps concepts and practices.
 - Familiarity with containerization and orchestration tools, such as Docker and Kubernetes.